stat697-s19/course-questions-wiki/week-04-reflections/lgao7-stat697.md

 )

-* three proc means step, one for each dataset;
+* three proc means steps, one for each dataset;
 * begin with three global system options;